tianocore-docs/edk2-FdfSpecification/2_fdf_design_discussion/22_flash_description_file_format.md

 ### 2.2.1 Section Entries

-To simplify parsing, the EDK II meta-data files continue using the INI format.
+To simplify parsing, the EDK II meta-data files use the INI format.
-This style was introduced for EDK meta-data files, when only the Windows tool chains were supported.
-It was decided that for compatibility purposes, that INI format would continue to be used.
 EDK II formats differ from the defacto format in that the semicolon ";" character cannot be used to indicate a comment.

 Leading and trailing space/tab characters must be ignored.